huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 * channels: Grey scale
 * Number of feautures: 512

-Total number of feature: 968
+**Total number of feature:** 968

 #### 1.7 Feature Normalization

 (The code is is contained in `cell #16`)

-The 'standardscaler' scaler is used, which removing the mean and scaling to unit variance.
+The 'StandardScaler()' is used, which removes the mean and scales the features to unit variance.
 A scaler is training using the training set data and applied to the training and testing set.
 Here is an example of the raw and normalized feature.

 ![alt text][image5]

 #### 1.8 Make Training, Testing, and Validation set

 The image in the training set is randomly shuffled.
-The image in the testing set is divided e
+The image in the testing set is divided equally into testing set and validation set.

-The total number of features:
+**The number images:**
 Training set  :  11732
 Validation set:  3363
 Testing set   :  3363